AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

 After you attach a new data disk to an ECS instance, you must create at least one file system on the data disk and mount the file system.
 In this example, an I/O optimized instance that runs the Alibaba Cloud Linux 2.1903 LTS 64-bit operating system is used.
 A new 20 GiB data disk is attached to the instance.
 The device name of the data disk is /dev/vdb.
 A single master boot record \(MBR\) partition is created on the data disk and an ext4 file system is mounted.

 Data disks that you purchased separately are attached to ECS instances.
-If you purchased data disks with ECS instances, skip the attach operation.
+If you purchased data disks together with ECS instances, skip the attaching operation.
 For more information, see [Attach a data disk](/intl.en-US/Block Storage/Cloud disks/Attach a data disk.md).

-**Note:** The attach operation refers to attaching disks to ECS instances in the ECS console, instead of mounting file systems by running the mount command within the operating systems of ECS instances.
+**Note:** The attaching operation refers to attaching disks to ECS instances in the ECS console, instead of mounting file systems by running the mount command within the operating systems of ECS instances.

-The following procedure applies only to data disks of up to 2 TiB in size.
+The following procedure applies only to data disks up to 2 TiB in size.
 Data disks larger than 2 TiB must be partitioned in the GPT format.
-For more information, see [Partition and format a data disk larger than 2 TiB](/intl.en-US/Block Storage/Cloud disks/Format a data disk/Partition and format a data disk larger than 2 TiB.md).
+For more information, see [Partition and format a data disk larger than 2 TiB in size](/intl.en-US/Block Storage/Cloud disks/Format a data disk/Partition and format a data disk larger than 2 TiB in size.md).

 By default, the device names of data disks are assigned by the system based on the following naming conventions: